The United States and the European Union are preparing emergency aid exports to India against the epidemic

 The European Union has been mobilizing member states ready to send emergency drugs and oxygen to India, breaking its own record for deaths and epidemics for four consecutive days amid a severe wave of epidemics.
 U.S. officials have also decided to maintain contact with Indian authorities and send evidence for the manufacture of vaccines.

-Janes Lenarcic, the European Commissioner for Crisis Management, said the European Emergency Response Center was ready to coordinate with EU countries and send the necessary drugs and oxygen to the country immediately.
+Janice Lenarsic, the European Commissioner for Crisis Management, said the European Emergency Response Coordination Center was already coordinating with EU countries and was ready to send the necessary drugs and oxygen to the country immediately.

-“The EU will do everything possible to mobilize support for the Indian people,” he added.
+“The European Union will do its utmost to mobilize support for the Indian people,” he added.

 The United States on Sunday announced “immediate” shipments of new medical resources and raw materials for the manufacture of vaccines to “urgently” face the serious medical crisis facing the Asian nation.

-Jake Sullivan, National Security Adviser to US President Joe Biden, spoke on the phone with his Indian counterpart Ajit Doval this Sunday; He also expressed his “deep solidarity” with the Indian people as the Govt-19 cases were on the rise.
-“The United States works around the clock to provide India with resources and supplies,” Sullivan spokeswoman Emily Horn said in a statement.
+Jake Sullivan, National Security Adviser to US President Joe Biden, spoke by telephone with his Indian colleague Ajit Doval this Sunday; He also expressed his “deep solidarity” with the Indian people as the Govt-19 cases were on the rise.
+“The United States has been working all night to provide India with resources and supplies,” Sullivan spokeswoman Emily Horn said in a statement.

 U.S. ships provide treatments, rapid testing equipment, breathing apparatus and personal protective equipment